Lindsey Stirling: 2019–2021: Artemis, World Tour, String Sessions and Lose You Now (EP)

-2022–present: Snow Waltz and live performances
+2022–2023: Snow Waltz and live performances

 Stirling began 2022 by announcing she had written the theme song for the CBS series Good Sam, featuring Sophia Bush.
 In February, Stirling headlined the grand opening of Bell Bank Park, a new sports and leisure arena in Arizona.
 In March, Stirling was a guest on Season 3, Episode 111 of the Kelly Clarkson Show, performing alongside Karolina Protsenko.
 Following the release of the app Amp by Amazon, the company announced in a press release that Stirling would be launching a show on the platform.
 Her first show aired on March 30, 2022.
-In an interview published on March 31, 2022 with Violinist Stirling confirmed she was working on a new album.
+In an interview published on March 31, 2022, with Violinist Stirling confirmed she was working on a new album.
 On April 2, Stirling performed at Seaworld Orlando for their Seven Seas Food Festival event in The Nautilus Theater.
-Later that month, it was confirmed Stirling would perform at both The Festival at Sandpoint on August 6, 2022 and at the Washington State Fair on September 17, 2022.
+Later that month, it was confirmed Stirling would perform at both The Festival at Sandpoint on August 6, 2022, and at the Washington State Fair on September 17, 2022.
 Stirling is also scheduled to perform at Britt Festival on August 4, 2022.
 On April 11, it was announced Stirling had collaborated with Kluge Interactive on a DLC pack for their virtual reality music game Synth Riders to release later that month.
 It was announced that Stirling would be performing at the 2022 Montreal International Jazz Festival.
 Her concert took place at Salle Wilfrid-Pelletier on July 7, 2022.
-On May 3, 2022 it was announced Stirling would perform at the Pacific Amphitheatre as part of their Summer Concert Series in July.
+On May 3, 2022, it was announced Stirling would perform at the Pacific Amphitheatre as part of their Summer Concert Series in July.

 In early June, Stirling was featured on the song Maniac released by girlfriends on their album (e)motion sickness.
-On 21 June, Stirling was part of the Disney+ live event Harmonious Live broadcast from EPCOT at Disney World.
+On June 21, Stirling was part of the Disney+ live event Harmonious Live broadcast from EPCOT at Disney World.
 Stirling was announced as a performer for August 2022 at the Clear Summer Nights concert series in Bend, Oregon.
 On July 12, a music video for Love Goes On And On was released featuring Evanesence lead singer Amy Lee.